Wednesday, July 13, 2022

 This stone screen was installed by Thomas Brerewood, vicar of Colyton from 1522 to 1544

-Naturally many American visitors to Colyton descended from Roger Conant will be interested in his father-in-law, the Feoffee John Clarke, born around 1520.
+Naturally many American visitors to Colyton descended from Roger Conant will be interested in his grandfather, the Feoffee John Clarke, born around 1520.
 Some of them may also be fascinated by the various church monuments with their transatlantic connections, including family links to early settlers in New England.

 The Katherine Pole memorial monument